-On behalf of ASCRS, ASRS, OOSS, and SEE, we are taking this opportunity to comment on this important regulation governing CY 2020 Medicare ASC payment rates and the Quality Reporting Program for ambulatory surgical centers.
+On behalf of ASCRS, ASRS, OOSS, and SEE, we are taking this opportunity to comment on this important regulation governing CY 2021 Medicare ambulatory surgical center (ASC) payment rates and the Quality Reporting Program for ASCs.
 Particularly with respect to the latter, we are very pleased that a number of the recommendations of the ASC and ophthalmology communities have been adopted in the recent past and appreciate the close collaboration among industry, medicine, and the agency that has characterized the development of the QR program.
-Most importantly, we strongly support the agency's decision last year to change the ASC update factor from the Consumer Price Index - Urban (CPI-U) to the Hospital Market Basket (HMB).
+Most importantly, we strongly support the agency's decision in 2019 to change the ASC update factor from the Consumer Price Index - Urban (CPI-U) to the Hospital Market Basket (HMB).
 We will discuss below other payment policy changes that should ameliorate some of the distortions in relative payments to ASCs and HOPDs.